madisonmay/CommonRegex/README.md

 CommonRegex
 ===========

-Find all times, dates, links, phone numbers, and emails in a string.
+Find all times, dates, links, phone numbers, emails, ip addresses, and prices in a string.
 I did the hard work so you don't have to.

 Pull requests welcome!